Import and export notes on Mac

 Select one or more files, or select a folder to import all the text files in it.
 If you select a folder, click “Preserve folder structure on import” to keep the imported notes organized the way they were in the folder.
 (If you don’t see this option, click Options.)

 Your new notes (and folders, if you imported any) appear in an Imported Notes folder.
 You can now move or rename the notes and folders as usual.
-See About folders.
+See About accounts and folders.

 Tip: To add non-text files, such as PDFs or image files, into Notes, you can simply attach them to a note.
-See Attach photos, links, and more.
+See Attach photos, files, and more.

 Export a note